About - Community Partners

 Many, many Durham businesses and organizations collaborated with the Museum of Durham History in the early months of operation, demonstrating our community’s grassroots museum support.
 To all of our partners, thank you!
 We haven’t room to list all, but here are a few examples:

-- The Heritage Alliance: This group, spearheaded by the Durham Convention and Visitors Bureau (DCVB), was instrumental in starting the museum, and many of its members were participants in the Parade and Grand Opening.
-Members include Bennett Place, Duke Homestead, Hayti Heritage Center, Historic Stagville, Preservation Durham, Parrish Street Project, and the Pauli Murray Project.
+- The Humanities Alliance: This group, spearheaded by the Discover Durham, was instrumental in starting the museum, and many of its members were participants in the Parade and Grand Opening.
+Members include Bennett Place, Duke Homestead, Durham County Library, Hayti Heritage Center, Historic Stagville, Preservation Durham, Parrish Street Project, and the Pauli Murray Project.
 The DCVB worked with the museum to create a map and driving directions from the MoDH to key Durham cultural destinations.

 - Local Schools: In our first year, the museum partnered with students and teachers from many schools across Durham, including Durham School of the Arts, Durham Academy, Jordan High School, and YE Smith Elementary School.
 Rising ninth graders enrolled in Student U curated one of the opening exhibits at the museum.
 The museum also partnered with the East Durham Children’s Initiative on history programs in the neighborhood.